Home - Salad - Fresh Asparagus Salad with Goat Cheese

 This post may contain affiliate links.
 Please read my disclosure policy.

-A crunchy fresh asparagus salad with creamy lemon vinaigrette dressing, sweet peas, radishes, arugula and soft goat cheese.
-Serve this colorful salad with roasted salmon or chicken for the perfect taste of spring and summer!
+A crisp fresh asparagus salad with creamy lemon vinaigrette dressing, sweet peas, radishes, arugula and soft goat cheese.
+Serve this colorful salad with roasted salmon or chicken for the perfect taste of spring and summer.

 Fresh raw asparagus is sweet and crunchy in a salad!

-I’ve been known to make a meal out of salad — the more veggies the better!
+I’ve been known to make meals out of salad — the more veggies the better!
 But there’s something about asparagus that will always be linked to the spring season and the color green.

 A bowl and fork with a serving of asparagus salad.